hsuonsivu/hsupublic/3d-models/README.md

 Electronics (not yet done) will consist of ESP32 and reed switch, to allow reading the values remotely.

+No supports are needed to print.

 ![rainmeter in Openscad.](rainmeter.png.png)

+### bicyclebottleholder.scad

+My bicycle bottle holder disintegrated, this is a replacement.

+No supports are needed to print.

+### suihkupaa.scad

+Our office shower mixes were replaced, and the new shower heads do not properly fit in the old fittins.
+This is an adapter to work around the problem.

+No supports are needed to print.

+### showertray.scad

+Tray for shower for shampoos etc.

+Our setup has pipes behind the vertical car, you might not need the openings for those so they can be disabled in showertray.scad with "pipes" option..

+No supports are needed to print.